 Evidence based research is a process of basing decisions about the built environment on credible research to achieve the best possible outcome.
+The following blog will examine evidenced based design in aged care and senior living facilities.

 Stress in the built environment